 - Project planning and implementation for transmission networks

-Qualitative research on "Sensing Infrastructures" for CANDID (Checking Assumptions aND promoting responsibility in smart Development), a EU2020 project exploring the future of smart technologies from an interdisciplinary perspective. https://candid.w.uib.no/
+Researcher at CANDID (Checking Assumptions aND promoting responsibility in smart Development), a EU2020 project exploring the future of smart technologies from an interdisciplinary perspective.
+Contributed to Modules 1: "User designs and configurations" and 3: "Sensing Infrastructures" https://candid.w.uib.no/

 2019/2020 University of Edinburgh